Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Crunchy fried chicken is casual finger food.
 Go ahead and pick it up, but please don’t suck every bit off the bones (a la vulture), and for the love of goodness don’t lick your fingers.

-- If eating grilled chicken use fork and knife to carve it off the bone.
+- If eating grilled chicken, use a fork and knife to carve it off the bone.
 You can do this—you’re a grown-up.
-Unless you live in the State of Georgia.
+Unless you live in the state of Georgia.

 According to a Gainesville, Georgia, ordinance passed on January 15, 1961, it is illegal to eat fried chicken with a fork.

 Like fried chicken, this is definitely a finger food.
 No one expects that you will carve the kernels from the cob.
 One unit of corn is called an “ear,” but that doesn’t give you license to eat it and end up with an ear-to-ear (your hearing organs) grin of butter on your face.